cpap7/FattyMenu/README.md

 - Note: If there is no bin folder present, create one
 4) Navigate over to ``garrysmod > lua > menu `` and open up ``menu.lua`` in a text editor (i.e., Notepad++)
 5) Add the bottom of the file, copy and paste this: ``require("fattymenu")`` and save the file
 6) Start Garry's Mod.
 The file should load.
-You may hear and see an error message come up, but that's fine.
-You can now load into Synapse with the menu fully working.
+- Note: clicking around on it may cause you to accidentally click other menu options behind it.

 ## Injection
 - Less convenient, but it's supported.
 The following steps should allow you to use the menu in-game.